sirch-inc/sirch-coin/README.md

-# SirchCoin Frontend Dashboard
+# Sirch Coins Front-End Dashboard

 ## Overview
-This is the frontend dashboard for SirchCoin, written in React/JSX and uses the `Vite.js` command-line toolchain.
-The SirchCoin dashboard allows users to login to their accounts, send coins, purchase coins, etc. The interface is meant to be extremely simple and mimic the actions & functionality of an ATM machine
+This is the front-end dashboard for Sirch Coins, written in React/JSX and using the `Vite.js` command-line toolchain.
+The Sirch Coin dashboard allows users to login to their accounts, send coins, purchase coins, etc..
+The interface is meant to be extremely simple and mimic the actions & functionality of an ATM machine.

 ### Services
 Ask a developer for invites to access any of these services, if you are working in those areas:
-* Auth:  Currently using SupaBase built-in auth/access.
+* Auth:  SupaBase built-in authentication/authorization.
-* Backend:  SupaBase is our backend-as-a-service which runs a Postgres DB and has a number of edge functions to handle frontend and webhook requests.
+* Backend:  SupaBase is our backend-as-a-service which runs a Postgres DB and has a number of edge functions to handle front-end and webhook API requests.
 * Email:  SendGrid manages our email (some of which is emitted from SupaBase).
 Basic plan currently owned by Jeff.
-* Payments:  Stripe is our payment provider.
+* Payments:  Stripe.
 Josh can provide access.
-* Webhost:  Netlify is our web host.
+* Webhost:  Netlify.
 Basic plan currently owned by Jeff.
 * Domain/DNS:  Godaddy (for now).
 Josh can provide access if necessary.

-### Hosts
+### Hosted Environments
 * [testallthethings.sirchcoin.com](https://testallthethings.sirchcoin.com) is for testing in our "dev/test" sandboxes.
-Autodeploys in Netlify.
+Autodeploys via Netlify.
 * [sirchcoin.com](https://sirchcoin.com) is our production environment.
 Deployed manually in Netlify.

 ### Custom Deployment Environment Flags